igmrlm/CatVideo/README.md

 - Background processing is done using a simple `Thread`.
 - Output files are saved in `Movies` via `MediaStore` for immediate visibility in gallery apps.
 - Progress is reported to the main thread using `runOnUiThread`.

-## Support

-If you like this app, you can support the me via [Ko-fi](https://ko-fi.com/nathanaelnewton).

----